-He is the author of BRAND: YOU Personal Branding for Success in Life and Business.
+He is the author of BRAND: YOU Personal Branding for Success in Life and Business and BRAND: YOU The Workbook.
 A graduate of Mt.
 Carmel High School he has a Bachelors of Science degree in Human Resources from Roosevelt University and a Masters of Science degree from Loyola University's Institute of Human Resource and Industrial Relations.

 In 1992 Mr. Rhodes completed a certified arbitrator development program through Cornell University and the New York State Employment Relations Board.
 In 1997 he received a lifetime designation as a Senior Professional in Human Resources (SPHR), the highest level of professional accomplishment in human resources.

 In March of 2000 he was awarded an Illinois Consortium for Educational Opportunities Program Fellowship for Ph.
-D. studies in Business Ethics.
-He has completed his coursework in this area and he is working on his dissertation that addresses the issue of social justice and disability rights.
+D. studies in Business Ethics and he has completed his coursework in this area.

 Mr. Rhodes has had significant corporate exposure with several leading edge firms such as Exxon/Mobil , General Electric, Baxter Healthcare and Sara Lee Bakery, as well as, the National Labor Relations Board (NLRB).